minvws/nl-kat-coordination/docs/source/user-manual/getting-started/introduction.rst

 After logging in, you continue to the onboarding.
 This onboarding will walk you through creating and scanning your first object and report.
 You can more about the onboarding, here: :doc:`onboarding`.

-You can also skip the onboarding and directly go to :doc:`create-object` to create your first object in OpenKAT.
+You can also skip the onboarding and directly go to :doc:`start-scanning` to create your first object in OpenKAT.